Farm Tour... Here's to the Farmer

 Farm Tour...
 Here's to the Farmer is the eighth extended play (EP) by American country music singer Luke Bryan.
 It was released on September 23, 2016, by Capitol Nashville.

 Background

-The extended play was released prior to Bryan's annual Farm Tour concert series, held in October of every year.
+The extended play was released prior to Bryan's eighth annual Farm Tour concert series, held in October of every year.
 It was his first release to accompany the Farm Tour.

 Critical reception

 Stephen Thomas Erlewine of AllMusic rated the EP three-and-a-half stars out of five, writing that Here's to the Farmer is "a bright, sentimental little record, one that feels more like the old Luke Bryan than the spangly, modern 2015 album Kill the Lights."
 Billy Dukes of Taste of Country described the EP as "a slice-of-life album that paints beautiful images of the American heartland," and wrote that "Bryan's storytelling is honest and his moral compass pointed true north during each song."
 Chuck Dauphin of Sounds Like Nashville voiced his appreciation for the more traditional country style of Here's to the Farmer, writing that "it makes for a little bit different appreciation of an artist, and shows another side of what he can do."
 He also said that the EP was "one of his most entertaining [bodies of work] in quite a while."